Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 Health and Safety Risks

-There aren't many good things about bedbugs, but one nice thing you can say about them is they don't spread disease.
+There aren't many good things about bedbugs, but one nice thing you can say about them is that they don't spread disease.

 Many people find that one of the worst aspects of bedbugs is the psychological stress.
 It's impossible to sleep when bugs start biting you once the lights are out.
 That's why it's important to get rid of bedbugs as soon as you identify a problem.